 Catfish would be so good too, and it’s an often misunderstood fish, thought of in many areas only when it’s fried.
 We wrote a whole post that includes a recipe for Catfish with Lemon Thyme Sauce – a mild, sort of sophisticated twist on sauce for fish.

 If you love seafood with savory sauces you’ll also want to try Grilled Fish Tacos with Baja Sauce.
 They’re family favorites around here!

 The foundation for creamy Cajun sauce

-The Cajun cream sauce is very similar to the one we made for our Pork Chops.
+This sauce is very similar to the one we made for our Pork Chops.
 In that case we called it a Cajun Pan Sauce.
 It really just means that you’ve made your sauce in the same pan the protein was cooked in.

 Another, more down-home name is gravy.
 Here in the south gravy is the name you’ll hear most often for sauces with their roots in pan drippings.
 If you ever wanted to know how to make a Basic Gravy we’ve got you covered on that too.

-The basic steps for making the sauce
+The basic steps for making Cajun cream sauce: